AriFordsham/GHCWiki/status/ghc-7.10.1.md

 - [ Phab:D538](https://phabricator.haskell.org/D538)[ Phab:D620](https://phabricator.haskell.org/D620) - Alan needs this in and Austin will get it done for RC2.

-- [ Phab:D558](https://phabricator.haskell.org/D558)[ Phab:D618](https://phabricator.haskell.org/D618) - these are Package Environments by Edsko and they will go into RC2.

 - Austin will disable the `dll-split` check for 7.10.1 RC2 since we're not building dynamically on Windows.

 - For 7.10.1, we're going to try to distribute Windows binaries using `minghc`.

 - Austin will overhaul `ghc-7.10` branch release notes.

-- Pull in Peter's DWARF fixes.

 ## Migration Guide to 7.10